kmatylla/random-stuff/catalan.md

 Functions
 ----
 In general: if a thing is named `c`, `c0`, `c1` or similar, it is assumed to be of the class `Catalan`.
+If it is named `ctx`, it is assumed to be a Cairo context.

+When I write simply “object” in this file, I generally mean “object of class `Catalan`”.

 If a funcion is not on this list, you probably don't need it since it's a helper for some other funcion.
+Also some parameters are just for recurrence and you probably won't need them, so they aren't documented.
 Some funcions (drawing) are for use with the Cairo library.

-Also, I have no experience in writing docomentation, so sorry for all confusion.
+Also, I have little experience in writing docomentation, so sorry for all confusion.

 ### add(c1, c2, left=True)
 Concatenate two objects, ie. concatenate mountains.